veerakatariin/Testing-Sample/README.md

 I created a few manual tests in simple charts.
 In real life scenario, I would create and maintain the tests with some test maintenance software (Jira etc..).
 The tests should show how I would start defining the manual tests in accordance with the user cases.

+Currently, the manual tests test that the basic functionalities work.
+The next step would be to test that the GET, POST, DELETE requests don't work with incorrect data.
+For example, the DELETE request should fail when the authorization is not correct and the POST request should fail when the body of the request, the booking data is incorrect.

 # Automation Testing
 I created a very simple robot framework script that gets information, posts information and deletes it from the API.